Healthy Homes Assessment Melrose

 Melrose Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Melrose and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement throughout Melrose and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.
+• Property managers and landlords must keep records that prove the conformance to all Healthy Homes Standards that apply or will apply during the tenure of their rental properties.

-• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers must make sure their rental properties conform according to Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All houses let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes